openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

        # apt-get update

 #.
-Upgrade system packages and kernel:
+Upgrade the system packages and kernel:

    .. code-block:: shell-session

        # apt-get dist-upgrade

-Reboot before you continue.
+#.
+Reboot the host.

 #.
-Ensure the kernel version is ``3.13.0-34-generic`` or later.
+Ensure that the kernel version is ``3.13.0-34-generic`` or later:

    .. code-block:: shell-session